aenarete/aenarete.github.io/solidarity.md

 <a class="dbox-donation-page-button" href="https://donorbox.org/campaign2024?designation=Support%20the%20refugees%20with%20shelter%20and%20food&amp;default_interval=o" style="background: rgb(18, 138, 237); color: rgb(255, 255, 255); text-decoration: none; font-family: Verdana, sans-serif; display: flex; font-size: 16px; padding: 8px 24px; border-radius: 5px; gap: 8px; width: fit-content; line-height: 24px;"><img src="https://donorbox.org/images/white_logo.svg" style="display: none;">Donate</a><p/>
 ~~~

 Please consider giving a monthly donation: If 10 people would donate 20 EUR per month we could already pay the rent for a small flat.
-The houses need to be re-build, but that will take time.
+The houses need to be rebuilt, but that will take time.

 ## Solidarity with children who cannot go to school
 Heavy rain and a large flood in Kenya in the last weeks displaced more than 281,000 people.
 Many of them lost everything.
 Now that school starts again, many children cannot go to school, because they need a school uniform, books and to pay the school fees.